 - Any multifamily building with dwelling or sleeping units that is NOT a dwelling (e.g., not a single-family home or a duplex) 1; OR - Any mixed-use buildings with dwelling or sleeping units, where the dwelling units and common space exceed 50% of the building square footage.
-Parking garage square footage is excluded from this calculation 2; OR - Townhouses.
-3
+Parking garage square footage is excluded from this calculation 2; OR - Townhouses 3

-Townhouses are also eligible to participate in the ENERGY STAR Single-Family New Homes program, which is a certification program for dwellings (e.g., single-family homes, duplexes) and townhouses.1 For more information, visit: www.energystar.gov/newhomesrequirements.
-In addition, multifamily buildings with permit dates prior to July 1, 2021, may be eligible to participate in the ENERGY STAR Single-Family New Homes or Multifamily High Rise programs.
-4 For more information, visit: www.energystar.gov/mfhr/eligibility.
+Townhouses are also eligible to participate in the ENERGY STAR Single-Family New Homes program, which is a certification program for dwellings (e.g., single-family homes, duplexes) and townhouses.
+For more information, visit: www.energystar.gov/newhomesrequirements.